TypeScriptUserGroupDE/homepage/README.md

-# TypeScriptUserGroupDE
+# TypeScript UsersDE

-TypeScriptUserGroupDE is an directory of german TypeScript developers.
+TypeScript UsersDE is an directory of german-speaking TypeScript developers.
+Find it online on https://www.typescriptusers.de